 The CAP course fulfills DoD 8570 IAM Level 1 and 2 requirements: https://www.alpinesecurity.com/training/dod-8570-approved-training

 Complete RMF Overview Transcript

-The first step is to categorize the information system and there's a couple inputs that go into the categorization and you can see them on the chart here.
-There's the architecture description, so the architecture reference models, the system boundaries is extremely important.
+The first step is to categorize the information system and there are a couple of inputs that go into the categorization and you can see them on the chart here.
+There’s the architecture description, so the architecture reference models, the system boundaries are extremely important.
 So how that system interfaces with other systems and what defines the boundary.
-There's also organizational inputs that play a role in the categorization.
-This could have ...
-It could be laws, directives, it could be how you handle protected health information, like HIPAA, for instance, et cetera.
-That's the categorization and those two inputs go into that, the architecture description and the organizational inputs.
+There are also organizational inputs that play a role in the categorization.
+This could have … It could be laws, directives, it could be how you handle protected health information, like HIPAA, for instance, et cetera.
+That’s the categorization and those two inputs go into that, the architecture description and the organizational inputs.

 Then we have select controls.
 So we categorize our system, we select the security controls for the system, then we implement those controls, then we assess the controls effectiveness.
 Then somebody makes a decision to accept the risk and authorize a system on the network, and then we want to continuously monitor to make sure that the controls we chose are actually effective.
 So that’s the six steps, and we’ll go into a little more detail on each of them.
 Also, it’s important to realize that RMF, as the “F” stands for is a framework, not a regulation.
 So not … It’s important to realize that because different bodies of the government or defense organizations use RMF differently.
 They don’t follow the exact same methods.
 The Army may do it one way.
 The Air Force may do it another way, and even within the Air Force, for instance, two units within the Air Force may do it differently.